Introduction to the Numerous Cassava Products (47 By-Products)

 4. Cassava starch

-Cassava starch also is a key product of cassava processing, and it has a wide range of industrial applications.
+Cassava starch, a key product of cassava processing, has a wide range of industrial applications.

-In Nigeria, there is a popular tribal delicacy based on manioca starch and a delight to people having it for the first time.
+In Nigeria, there is a popular tribal delicacy based on mandioca starch, and a delight to people who have it for the first time.

 This is after the starch has undergone some local processes.